Yasmin300/YasminHackeruFinal/Readme.md

 - Backend API endpoints tested via Postman or browser.
 - Database queries verified for correct behavior and data handling.

-## 🔍 Known Issues / To‑Do
-- [ ] Improve form validation in front‑end.
-- [ ] Add user authentication (login/logout) for secured sections.
-- [ ] Refactor some repeated CSS/JS into reusable components.
-- [ ] Write automated tests for backend logic.

-## 👤 About the Developer
-My name is **Yasmin**.
-I’m currently 18 years old and studying full‑stack web development at HackerU, focusing on both backend and frontend technologies such as WordPress, JavaScript and SQL.
-This project is part of my portfolio and demonstrates what I’ve learned so far.

 ## 📫 Contact
 Feel free to reach out if you’d like to view more of my work, collaborate or have feedback:
 - GitHub: [Yasmin300](https://github.com/Yasmin300)